lwrobel1/rclone-two-way-sftp-gcs-sync/README.md

 # rclone-two-way-sftp-gcs-sync

 A dockerized nodejs app which uses [Rclone](https://rclone.org/) to perform a two-way file sync between **SFTP** and **Google Cloud Storage** remotes.
 Conflict resolution is controlled by environment variables: **STRATEGY_DELETED** and **STRATEGY_SIZE_DIFFERENT** which tell which remote should take precedence over the other.
 A single run performs a one-time sync.
 At least one remote **MUST** be a GCS remote because it's used to maintain state.
 Currently supports only username/password SFTP authentication.
+Hidden/system files (.\*) are excluded from the sync.

 ## Environment Variables